jennybrain5/scala_spark/README.md

 # scala_spark
-example of ELT using scala and spark
+Example of ELT using scala and spark